SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Learn More: All New Year's Events and Activities

-Martin Luther King Jr. Day is always the third Monday in January.
-This three-day weekend features several special events.
+Martin Luther King, Jr. Day is always the third Monday in January.
+This three-day holiday weekend in San Francisco features several special events.

 Learn More: Full Schedule of Events on MLK Day